 4.)
 Colorful fibrous veggies: Red, yellow and orange bell peppers, green beans, beets, yellow summer squash, zucchini, purple eggplant, carrots, parsnips, red and green chili peppers… the colors mean carotenoids, and plenty of mixed carotenoids means more antioxidant coverage.
 A wide variety of colorful vegetables in your diet will improve your health and make your skin glow.
 There is almost no downside to the amount of vitamins, minerals, phytonutrients, and fiber (at low calories) they provide.

 3.)
 Super fruits: Fruits are great foods, full of fiber and enzymes, and with their quick digestion yet slow insulin response makes them ideal for an instant energy boost.
 But not all fruits are created equal and most don’t even make this list, but a select few make it almost to the top.
 Blackberries, blueberries, raspberries, pomegranates, cranberries, and acai are amazing foods.
 You will feel the difference when you eat them versus other fruits.
-They are excellent when your sick, or when you workout hard, for that extra level of protection.
+They are excellent when you’re sick, or when you workout hard, for that extra level of protection.
 High antioxidant, phytonutrients, enzymes, fiber and vitamins at moderate calories give you a lot of bang for the buck.
 They also have cleansing alkalizing effects on you internally, which along with all the antioxidants, provides an enormous immunity boost and keeps your digestive system functioning properly.

 2.)
 Leafy green vegetables: Kale, sea kelp, turnip greens, collard greens, mustard greens, beet greens, chlorella, wheat grass, endive, alfalfa sprouts, spring green lettuces, spirulina, and spinach are so low-calorie, yet so nutrient dense, they rank very high on my preferred carbohydrate list.
 Include these several meals a week and they will cover almost any base you missed.
 They’ve got the minerals, phytonutrients, fiber and vitamins in high quantities.
 These also are alkalizing and cleansing, keeping your digestive system running at full capacity.